Let’s start this blog with something you should not do when finding an influencer for your brand.

 For instance, if you reach out to Bear Grylls for a vegan product, the onus of not knowing it’s a terrible idea is on you entirely.
 You’ll have the wrong target audience on your end, and once the going gets tough, you’ll have bigger fish to fry.

 Mutual Benefits for Brand & Influencer

-Partnering with a social media influencer isn’t just about you, your product, your service, your brand.
+Partnering with a social media influencer isn’t just about you, your product, your service, or your brand.
 It’s supposed to be a win-win situation.
 Explain to your prospective partner what’s in it for them.

 Let’s say you’re the same vegan brand who reached out to Bear Grylls but now you’ve found the right influencer.
-How can it better for their personal brand?
+How can it be better for their personal brand?
 You can say, for example, that your product is eco-friendly.
 Highlight all the positives to your business—if you have a zero-waste facility, if some of the proceeds go to charity, highlight them all so that the influencer can see for themselves it’s a symbiotic relationship.

 Also, be generous and give away gifts to them.
 Yet another trick is to let the social media influencer carry out giveaways from their platform.
 This way people will get to try your product and you’ll find the base ground for word-of-mouth publicity.

 Ready to Find an Influencer for your Brand?

 Sign up with us for help finding A-list social media influencers so you can start building your brand.